A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Bottom-up modelling approach

-There are plenty of works on simplifying the solid-phase diffusion model as reviewed above.
-However, by attempting existing methods, two challenges still remain.
-First, for in-situ monitoring of the battery, a series of points have to be selected along the thickness direction and the diffusion model have to be constructed at every point independently, which means the model should be reduced as simple as possible.
-Second, if considering the non-uniform reaction rate, we find the approximated TF whose time constants are obtained from Pad\'{e} approximation or frequency response optimization are likely to suffer from oscillations.
-Same situations also happen for xRA and volume-averaging methods.
-After investigation, we find this problem may be caused by a too small time constant.
+For intercalated active materials, \ce{Li^+} diffuses along the radial direction of active particles according to Eq. (\ref{equ:solid-diffusion}).
+However, this adds another spatial coordinate, $r$, to the model and increases the complexity; i.e., the solid-phase \ce{Li^+} concentration $c_s$ varies with $x$, $r$ and $t$ synchronously.
+Actually, only the average \ce{Li^+} concentration and the surface \ce{Li^+} concentration of the active particle are considered in practice because the former determines the remaining charge in the battery, while the latter determines the reaction rate in the battery.
+To this end, many works have proposed different methods to simplify the solid-phase diffusion model as reviewed above, and their basic idea is similar, i.e., approximate the difference between the average and surface $c_s$ by a series of inertial processes.
+However, after attempting existing methods, we found that two challenges still remain.
+First, for in situ monitoring of the battery, a series of points must be selected along the thickness direction, and the diffusion model must be constructed at every point independently, which means that the model should be reduced to be as simple as possible.
+Second, we find that existing approximated models whose time constants are derived from the Pad\'{e} approximation or the frequency response optimization are likely to suffer from oscillations.
+The same situations also arise for the xRA and volume-averaging methods.
+This problem may be caused by a relatively small time constant obtained from these methods.
 Thus, a simple first-order inertial process with tuned time constants is used to realize a trade-off between accuracy, stabilization, and simplicity.
+In this part, we introduce the derivation of coefficients in the approximated inertial process.

-Moving $r^2$ in the RHS of (\ref{equ:solid-diffusion}) to the LHS and integrating both sides along the r-axis yields:
+First, we derive the expression of the average solid-phase concentration.
+Multiplying the two sides of Eq. (\ref{equ:solid-diffusion}) by $r^2$ and then integrating both sides along the r-axis yields: